Apache Spark Cluster Managers – YARN, Mesos & Standalone

-In this tutorial on Apache Spark cluster managers, we are going to learn what Cluster Manager in Spark is.
-Various types of cluster managers-Spark Standalone cluster, YARN mode, and Spark Mesos.
-We will learn how Apache Spark cluster managers work.
+Today, in this tutorial on Apache Spark cluster managers, we are going to learn what Cluster Manager in Spark is.
+Moreover, we will discuss various types of cluster managers-Spark Standalone cluster, YARN mode, and Spark Mesos.
+Also, we will learn how Apache Spark cluster managers work.
 The difference between Spark Standalone vs YARN vs Mesos is also covered in this blog.

 2. Introduction to Apache Spark Cluster Managers

 Apache Spark is an engine for Big Data processing.
 One can run Spark on distributed mode on the cluster.
 In the cluster, there is a master and n number of workers.
 It schedules and divides resource in the host machine which forms the cluster.
 The prime work of the cluster manager is to divide resources across applications.
 It works as an external service for acquiring resources on the cluster.

 The cluster manager dispatches work for the cluster.
 Spark supports pluggable cluster management.
 The cluster manager in Spark handles starting executor processes.
 Refer this link to learn Apache Spark terminologies and concepts.

 Apache Spark system supports three types of cluster managers namely-